adferrand/dnsrobocert/README.md

 ### Share certificates with other containers

-If you want to shared the generated certificates with other containers, mount the volume `/etc/letsencrypt` of this container into the target containers.
+If you want to share the generated certificates with other containers, mount the container volume `/etc/letsencrypt` into the target containers.
 For example:

 ```bash
 docker run \